khaors/geocompr/main.md

 ## Vector data

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Take care when using the word 'vector' as it can have two meanings in this book: geographic vector data and `vector`s (note the `monospace` font) in R.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Take care when using the word 'vector' as it can have two meanings in this book: geographic vector data and the `vector` class (note the `monospace` font) in R.
 The former is a data model, the latter is an R class just like `data.frame` and `matrix`.
 Still, there is a link between the two: the spatial coordinates which are at the heart of the geographic vector data model can be represented in R using `vector` objects.</div>\EndKnitrBlock{rmdnote}

 The geographic vector model is based on points located within a coordinate reference system (CRS).
 Points can represent self-standing features (e.g. the location of a bus stop) or they can be linked together to form more complex geometries such as lines and polygons.
-Most point geometries contain only two dimension (3 dimensional CRSs contain an additional $z$ value, typically representing height above sea level).
+Most point geometries contain only two dimensions (3 dimensional CRSs contain an additional $z$ value, typically representing height above sea level).

 In this system London, for example, can be represented by the coordinates `c(-0.1, 51.5)`.
 This means that its location is -0.1 degrees east and 55.5 degrees north of the origin.